Stephanie Veck | Director

 Alba Duque is the executive assistant for the Colorado Workforce Development Council.
 Alba was born in Pereira, Colombia, and she moved to Florida when she was 22 years old.
 In Florida she had the opportunity to work with large corporations, including Walgreens and the Florida Power Light Company.
 While on a trip to visit her brother in Colorado, she fell in love with the state and decided to moved to Denver.
 Prior to her current position, Alba worked as administrative coordinator at Regis University, assisting the associate dean of the bilingual program as well as supporting all the operations at the Thornton campus.
-Alba holds an associate’s degree from the Technological University of Pereira (Colombia), and she is currently pursuing a bachelor’s degree in applied psychology.
+Alba holds an associate’s degree from the Technological University of Pereira (Colombia), and a bachelor’s degree in applied psychology from Regis University.

 Thomas Hartman | Talent Development Coordinator

 Thomas Hartman is the talent development coordinator for the Colorado Workforce Development Council.
 Thomas is central to moving forward sector partnerships and career pathways as key strategies for the implementation of state and federal legislation.
 Thomas plays a key role in developing a statewide career pathways framework and specifically identified career pathways with input provided by staff liaisons and partners.
 As a 20-year transplant Coloradan, Thomas cares deeply about advancing opportunities for Colorado residents.
 Prior to his current position, Thomas worked in the Colorado Community College System, where he developed transfer and articulation agreements.
 Thomas brings more than 20 years’ experience in higher education leadership, administration, and teaching.
 Thomas holds a bachelor’s degree from the University of North Dakota in psychology, a master’s degree in counseling, and a Ph.D. in higher education and student affairs leadership from the University of Northern Colorado.